 Practices regarding the collection, use, storage, transmission and security of personal information by companies operating over the internet and mobile platforms have recently come under increased public scrutiny.
 Increased regulation by the PRC government of data privacy on the internet is likely, and we may become subject to new laws and regulations applying to the solicitation, collection, processing or use of personal or consumer information that could affect how we store and process the data of our teachers and students.
 For example, the MOE, jointly with other certain PRC government authorities, promulgated the Online After-School Training Opinions, which became effective on July 12, 2019 and provides that online after-school training institutions shall, among others, file with the competent provincial education regulatory authorities the certificate and the grade evaluation report for the graded protection of cyber security and the materials related to certain management systems regarding the protection of personal information and cyber security.
 See "Item 4.
 Information on the Company-B. Business Overview- Government Regulations-PRC Regulations- Regulations Relating to After-School Tutoring."
 Further, the MOE, jointly with certain other PRC government authorities, issued the Opinions on Educational Applications on August 10, 2019, which requires that Educational Applications shall, among others, obtain the certificate and the grade evaluation report for graded protection of cyber security before filing with competent provincial regulatory authorities for education.
 See "Item 4.
-Information on the Company-B. Business - Government Regulations-PRC Regulations- Regulation Relating to Educational Applications."
-Further, there are a number of legislative proposals in the European Union and the United States, at both the federal and state level, as well as other jurisdictions that could impose new obligations in areas affecting our business.
+Information on the Company-B. Business Overview- Government Regulations-PRC Regulations- Regulation Relating to Educational Applications."
+Moreover, the MOE, jointly with certain other PRC government authorities, issued the Opinions on Management of Online Class Platforms for Juveniles on November 27, 2020, which requires online class platforms for juveniles, among others, to resubmit for review and renew relevant filing with competent provincial regulatory authorities for education when launching a new application or adjusting a major function.
+The MOE expects to further promulgate implementation rules with respect to such requirements.
+See "Item 4.
+Information on the Company-B. Business Overview- Government Regulations-PRC Regulations- Regulation Relating to Online Class Platforms for Juveniles."
+Furthermore, there are a number of legislative proposals in the European Union and the United States, at both the federal and state level, as well as other jurisdictions that could impose new obligations in areas affecting our business.
 We generally comply with industry standards and are subject to the terms of our own privacy policies.
 Compliance with any additional laws or regulations concerning data protection, or the interpretation and application of existing data protection laws or regulations, which is often uncertain and in flux, could be expensive, and may place restrictions on the conduct of our business and the manner in which we interact with our students.
 Any failure to comply with applicable regulations could also result in regulatory enforcement actions against us.